 Dealing with the VA can be incredibly frustrating for veterans seeking help, but this is especially true for veterans with personality disorders.
 Because the VA is so quick to deny claims associated with personality disorders, the veteran applying for benefits must be extremely careful in collecting and submitting evidence.
 They must have proof that their condition is connected to their military service.

 Personality disorders are nuanced and complex, and people diagnosed with them must constantly battle stereotypes and misconceptions associated with their condition.
 They face an uphill climb in seeking benefits from the VA and can use all the allies they can find.
 Some even find themselves the subject of a military mental health discharge.

 Independent Medical Exams and Personality Disorders

-Mental health disorders can be hard to diagnose, and even the most experienced doctors can mistake some symptoms for signs of other ailments.
+Mental health disorders can be hard to diagnose; even the most experienced doctors can mistake some symptoms for signs of other ailments.
 If you received a personality disorder diagnosis from your doctor or while in the military, you do not simply have to take their word for it.
-Seeking out a second opinion is always a good idea, especially when your disability benefits are on the line.
-Doctors owe it to their patients to take the time and effort to correctly diagnose their mental illness.
+Seeking a second opinion is always a good idea, especially when your disability benefits are on the line.
+Doctors owe it to their patients to take the time and effort to diagnose their mental illnesses correctly.

 Allies for Veterans with Personality Disorders

-Whether you’re struggling with borderline personality disorder disability, need help understanding the VA rating for any mental health condition, Veterans Law Group is here to help.
+Whether you’re struggling with borderline personality disorder disability or need help understanding the VA rating for any mental health condition, Veterans Law Group is here to help.
 The process for getting a personality disorder benefits claimed approved by the disability can be an arduous one, which is why it is so important that veterans seek the guidance of skilled, experienced attorneys.
-If you have been denied VA disability benefits due to a personality disorder diagnosis, reach out to the Veterans Law Group for a consultation with a knowledgeable lawyer ready to help you.
+If you have been denied VA disability benefits due to a personality disorder diagnosis, contact the Veterans Law Group for a consultation with a knowledgeable lawyer ready to help you.